Industrial National Bank Building

-The Industrial National Bank Building, located at 111 Westminster Street or 55 Kennedy Plaza in downtown Providence, Rhode Island, was built in 1928 as the Industrial Trust Co.
+The Industrial National Bank Building is a disused office building at 111 Westminster Street or 55 Kennedy Plaza in downtown Providence, Rhode Island, United States.
+It was built in 1928 as the Industrial Trust Co.
 Building, and was designed by the New York firm of Walker & Gillette.
 At 428 ft with 26 floors, it is the tallest building in Providence and the state of Rhode Island, and the 28th tallest in New England; when it was completed it stood several stories higher than the recently finished Biltmore Hotel nearby.